 Projects have many different types of risks.
 In fact, all projects have some contractors risk.
 But, understanding the risks could help you avoid, or reduce the amount of risk.

 Clients may have different risks to the contractor, and each stakeholder in the project faces different risks.
 Sometimes these risks are the same for a number of stakeholders – so for instance, if the project is slipping against the construction schedule this could negatively impact both the client and the contractor.

 Unfortunately, many contractors fail to understand the project risks, or they choose to leap into a project despite the risks.
 Who would want to start building a bridge across a flood-prone river at the start of the rainy season, or work for a client that’s known to fight lengthy legal battles with their contractors?
 Indeed, contractors are often a very optimistic lot, always expecting the project to turn out well, even when it’s fraught with risks and probably destined to failure from the start.
 Then when the proverbial hits the fan, they console themselves by blaming everyone except themselves.

-In this article, we will look at the biggest risks that contractors face and how to minimise or avoid them.
+In this article, we will look at the biggest contractors risk you may face and how to minimise or avoid them.